-Deseret Western Railway: This privately-owned, electrically operated railroad hauls coal from a mine at Rangely, Colorado to a power plant at Bonanza, Utah owned by Desert Power.
-I am not sure how, or if, the company hires their own employees to operate the railroad.
-However, for inquiries they may be reached at their website.
+Deseret Power Railroad: This privately-owned, electrically operated railroad hauls coal from a mine at Rangely, Colorado to a power plant at Bonanza, Utah owned by Desert Power.

 Salt Lake, Garfield & Western Railway: The SLG&W dates back to the late 19th century with the railroad acquiring its current name in 1918.
 Today, it operates about 10 miles of trackage around Salt Lake City where it interchanges with UP.
-To contact the railroad; P.O.
-Box 16047 1201 West North Temple, Salt Lake City, Utah 84116.
-Phone 801-322-3429.
+To contact the railroad; 1200 West North Temple, Salt Lake City, Utah 84116.

-Savage Bingham & Garfield Railroad: This railroad is owned by Savage and began operations in 2007 on former Union Pacific branches consisting of about 21 miles of track.
+Savage, Bingham & Garfield Railroad: This railroad is owned by Savage and began operations in 2007 on former Union Pacific branches consisting of about 21 miles of track.
 Communities the railroad serve include Midvale, Welby, Magna, Kearns, Bacchus, and Bagley.
-Please contact Savage for job inquiries.